data-tracks/DataOrchestra/README.md

 ## Features

-The orchestrator provides multiple features which simplify the observing and interaction with the distributed landscape.k
+The orchestrator provides multiple features which simplify the observing and interaction with the distributed landscape.

 ### Portainer